imgag/T2T_ONT/doc/publication/01_draft.md

 # Haplotype-phased  T2T-3D genomes and genomewide topological domains of 20 individuals

+Comments about title:
+- Labelling the assemblies as T2T is problematic since not all chromosomes are fully gap free.
+Other authors use: near-compelete, ...
+- We should include nanopore-only
+- 3D Genome is good, topological domains are not relevant enough for title

+Suggestion:

+Near complete 3D-T2T genomes using Nanopore only for 20 individuals.

 ## Introduction

+Short historic development of T2T assembly.
+First complete T2T reference genome published was T2T-CHM13 [nurk_complete_2022],  with latest releases of HPGRC.
 Single method, cost efficient by using the same UL library prep and sequencing for the generation of both High qualitiy initial assembly and to spand long stretches.
+True personalised genome, integrates well with graph based reference genomes.
+Allows

+**Overview assembly method development:**
+Building of reference quality genome assemblies until now made use of a wide variety of sequencing technologies.
+The first complete T2T reference genome CHM13 [nurk_complete_2022] used accurate PacBio Hifi Sequencing together with Ultra Long Nanopore reads for.
+These assemblies were refined using optical genome mapping []

+**Clinical relevance**

 ## Methods